 At any rate, Intel is working hard to encourage developers to produce Intel-native versions of their apps, so hopefully, the translation will become progressively less of an issue.

 The difference between ARM and Intel is also worth paying attention to if you’re considering buying a Windows tablet.
-Here, it’s Intel that’s the dominant architecture: if you choose an ARM-based tablet you’ll get a cut-down variant of Windows called Windows RT, which can run full-screen apps from the Windows Store but not regular desktop software.
+Here, it’s Intel that’s the dominant architecture: in the past, if you chose an ARM-based tablet you’d get a cut-down variant of Windows called Windows RT, which can run full-screen apps from the Windows Store but not regular desktop software.